Merchant Cash Advance: Revenue Based Financing

 Disadvantages of a Merchant Cash Advance

 • Lowers future cash flow.
-The funder automatically claims a portion of your business’s sales to satisfy any remaining unpaid cash advance debt.
+The capital provider automatically claims a portion of your business’s sales to satisfy any remaining unpaid cash advance.
 This means less cash flow that’s accessible for you to use while you’re in remittance.

 • Higher fees.
 The short-term nature of a merchant cash advance means that it isn’t regulated which leads to higher rates and fees than more traditional financing methods.